Research Paper By Dries Lombaard

 Combined resistant Strategic with combined Need for Arranger

-This clear result confirms their frustration towards their own energy and need that created a blind-spot.
-The talent theme of Strategic has the energy and ability to spot different options clearly, and then the need to make a decision fast.
-I refer to this energy as the need for “Battlefield Decision-making” – fast, immediate and decisive.
+This clear result confirms their frustration towards their energy and need that created a blind-spot.
+The talent theme of Strategic has the energy and ability to spot different options clearly, and then they need to make a decision fast.
+I refer to this energy as the need for “Battlefield Decision-making” – fast, immediate, and decisive.

-Arranger, on the contrasting end, has the natural energy and ability to see various possibilities from a big-picture perspective, and then the need to discuss it, to arrange (organize) it and to make a collective decision based on all the information available.
-I refer to this energy as the need for “Boardroom Decision-making” – inclusive, slower and taking everything into consideration.
+Arranger, on the contrasting end, has a natural energy and ability to see various possibilities from a big-picture perspective, and then the need to discuss it, to arrange (organize) it, and to make a collective decision based on all the information available.
+I refer to this energy as the need for “Boardroom Decision-making” – inclusive, slower, and considering everything.

 Combined resistant Futuristic with combined Need for Harmony

-The need for Harmony was extremely strong in the team, with four of the members having the Harmony talents energy and need in their Top 5 on their sequence.
-This includes the Chairperson (second last line) with not only a strong need for Harmony, collaboration and agreement, but also the only one in the team with an immense strong energy and need to include everyone (Includer).
-Also note how Mike has a resistance to Harmony and no need for it and would often clash with the team in this regard.
+The need for Harmony was extremely strong in the team, with four of the members having the Harmony talents energy, and need in their Top 5 on their sequence.
+This includes the Chairperson (second last line) with not only a strong need for Harmony, collaboration, and agreement but also the only one in the team with immense strong energy and need to include everyone (Includer).
+Also, note how Mike has resistance to Harmony and no need for it and would often clash with the team in this regard.

 Just as revealing was the overall low energy and need for Futuristic as talent.
-Only two (including Mike) have this theme strong, and nearly all others is resistance to it.
-Futuristic as a strength if proactive in energy and need, it is visionary and always reaches out to a preferred future – which obviously has an impact on decisiveness.
+Only two (including Mike) have this theme strong, and nearly all others are resistant to it.
+Futuristic as a strength if proactive in energy and need, it is visionary and always reaches out to a preferred future – which has an impact on decisiveness.
 The impact on the team was very clear to them.

 Actions leading from Strengths Coaching